electionmecca/scrapy/README.md

 # Scrapy Projects
-A collection ofweb scraping projects using the Scrapy framework.
+A collection of web scraping projects using the Scrapy framework.